pooyahsn/Ion-Trap/README.md

 # Molmer-Sorensen hamiltonian
-The hamiltonian is based on the paper: "Quantum Computation with Ions in Thermal Motion" by Molmer and Sorensen.
+The hamiltonian is based on the paper: "Quantum Computation with Ions in Thermal Motion" by Molmer and Sorensen(1999).
 One is the total hamiltonian and the other the approximate hamiltonian that is valid in the Lamb-Dicke regime.
 The parameters are from the paper.

 # Native qudit gates